 Parents and community members are an essential part of our school.
 Denair Middle School encourages and believes parent and community involvement is crucial to ensure student achievement.
-Our parents, community and staff work together in a number of settings and roles including our School Site Council, Parents Supporting Education (PSE) parent club, community events, site volunteering, classroom volunteering, athletic coaching, and dance and field trip chaperoning.
+Our parents, community and staff work together in a number of settings and roles including our School Site Council, Parents Supporting Education (PSE) parent club, and community events.
 The DMS School Site Council meets four times a year to review the district's LCAP and to develop school site goals to help improve student achievement and engagement, as described in this SPSA.